 Ensuring a Safe Operations Your children are safe in our program.
 Learn More

 Between 30-70% of all of the drinking water in Austin is used to keep lawns green.
-Replace a chunk (or all!) of your lawn with a native grass like Buffalograss or Curly Mesquite, or a flowering groundcover like Horseherb.
-You'll save water, won't need any fertilizer or weed-killer, and you'll support the local wildlife!
+Replace a chunk (or all!) of your lawn with a native grass like Buffalograss or a flowering groundcover like Horseherb.
+You'll save water and support the local wildlife!

 Plant Your Prairie